 Most people cook sausages on the grill or pan.
 However, if you’re looking for something quicker and more convenient, you should know how to air fry Johnsonville brats, which is what I’ll be sharing with you in this short guide.[adinserter block=”1″]

 Johnsonville brats are available in many variants.
-Original, Hatch Green Chile Links, Blackened Cajun & Cheddar, Sweet & Spicy BBQ, Beer ‘n Brats, and Grilling Chorizo are some of the most popular.
+Original, Hatch Green Chile Links, Blackened Cajun & Cheddar (similar to a Boudin), Sweet & Spicy BBQ, Beer ‘n Brats, and Grilling Chorizo are some of the most popular.
 Regardless, you can cook them all in an air fryer.
 Read on, and find out how to do it.

 Why Cook Johnsonville Brats in an Air Fryer